 Friday, March 11, 2022

-Jack Kerouac & Van Morrison
+The Influence of Jack Kerouac on Van Morrison

 Van reads On The Road.